CSCfi/csc-user-guide/docs/data/Allas/using_allas/error_messages.md

 # Common error messages

-You have reached your Allas quota limit (default 10 TiB) or bucket specific limit of maximum 500 000 objects
+You have reached your Allas quota limit (default 10 TiB) or bucket specific limit of maximum 500 000 objects.
 ```bash
 Too Large Object.
 ```